Control of spatiotemporal chaos by stochastic resetting: Discrete-time maps under stochastic resetting

-To numerically test the prediction in Eq.~(\ref{eq:Lyapunov_resetting}), we first reformulate the expression of the Lyapunov exponent in Eq.~(\ref{eq:Lyapunov_def_reset}) using the relationship $|\delta x_n/\delta x_0| =\prod_{p=0}^{n-1} |f'(x_p)| $ for $n\geq 1$.
-We obtain the explicit expression
+To numerically test the prediction in Eq.~(\ref{eq:Lyapunov_resetting}), we first reformulate the expression of the Lyapunov exponent in Eq.~(\ref{eq:Lyapunov_def_reset}) using the chain rule $|\delta x_n/\delta x_0| =\prod_{p=0}^{n-1} |f'(x_p)| $ for $n\geq 1$.
+We obtain an explicit expression that does not rely on any specific assumption regarding $\lambda$,

 This approach only requires analyzing a single trajectory of the non-resetting dynamics, thereby avoiding the complex calculations of linear responses to infinitesimal perturbations and the averaging over numerous resetting trajectories.
+Equation~(\ref{eq:cumprod}) reveals that $\tilde{\lambda}$ is dominated by those trajectories with a small number of resetting events.
+This can be seen by inspecting the contributions of the last two terms after substituting into the equation the chaotic ansatz at large $n$, $d_n \propto \exp(\lambda n)$, and using that $d_n$ is at most exponential at early and intermediate times.

 In practice, we work out the example of the celebrated logistic map which is an archetypal illustration of the onset of chaos~\cite{lorenz1964problem,1976Nature_Robert,mccauley1993chaos, ausloos2006}.
 It is defined as